cuckookernel/CarND-Behavioral-Cloning/writeup_report.md

 * **`model.h5`**: containing a trained convolution neural network
 * **`writeup_report.md`**: you are reading it

+Besides this file, the video of a whole lap driven by the trained network is available here: https://youtu.be/pNxtBFdwN7k

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh